Shrink Film Plays a Key Role in the Aftermath of Natural Disasters

 Shrink film’s applications for disaster relief may be growing, too.
 In 2011, one company donated disaster shelters made from shrink wrap to Japanese tsunami and earthquake victims.
 The material’s durability and weather-resistance is the perfect fit for such a shelter.
 Will we see shrink film in more innovative solutions like this in the future?

 Hopefully though, we won’t have to use shrink wrap to protect our homes anytime soon.
-In the meantime, shrink film is still a perfect way to safeguard your boat, car, furniture, or other property from the elements.
+In the meantime, it is still a perfect way to safeguard your boat, car, furniture, or other property from the elements.
 The experts at Unlimited Shrinkwrap have been working with shrink film in northern Illinois for years, and can handle a variety of projects.
 Give us a call at 815-759-8944 today and schedule a consultation!